 - HQS 612: Principles and Practices of Health Care Quality Improvement

-The T-GAPP program is led by Meghan Lane-Fall, MD, MSHP and David Asch, MD, MBA.
+Meghan Lane-Fall, MD, MSHP, and David Asch, MD, MBA, lead the T-GAPP program.
 Dr. Lane-Fall is the David E. Longnecker Associate Professor of Anesthesiology and Critical Care and Epidemiology and Vice Chair of Inclusion, Diversity, and Equity at the Perelman School of Medicine.
-Dr. Asch is the John Morgan Professor of Medicine and Medical Ethics and Health Policy and Executive Director of the Penn Medicine Center for Health Care Innovation.
+Dr. Asch is the John Morgan Professor and Sr. Vice Dean for Strategic Initiatives at the Perelman School of Medicine.
+Information about other training faculty and their disciplines can be found here.

 The T-GAPP program is co-sponsored by the Agency for Healthcare Research and Quality (AHRQ) and the Patient-Centered Outcomes Research Institute (PCORI).